Modular affine Hecke category and regular unipotent centralizer: Introduction

 \subsection{Towards an equivalence between the two modular categorifications of the affine Hecke algebra}

-The pre\-sent paper is the first one in a series dedicated to proving a modular variant (i.e.~a variant for coefficients of positive characteristic) of the equivalence between the two categorifications of the affine Hecke algebra constructed by the first author for $\overline{\mathbb{Q}}_\ell$-coefficients~\cite{be}, and to derive a proof of the Finkelberg--Mirkovi\'c equivalence describing the principal block of representations of a connected reductive algebraic group in terms of perverse sheaves on the Langlands dual affine Grassmannian~\cite{fm}.
+The pre\-sent paper is the first one in a series dedicated to proving a modular variant (i.e.~a variant for coefficients of positive characteristic) of the equivalence between the two categorifications of the affine Hecke algebra attached to a reductive algebraic group constructed by the first author for $\overline{\mathbb{Q}}_\ell$-coefficients~\cite{be}.
+Such a variant is motivated by applications in modular representation theory; in particular, in~\cite{reg-quotient-pt3} we derive a proof of the Finkelberg--Mirkovi\'c conjecture~\cite{fm} describing the principal block of representations of a connected reductive algebraic group over a field of positive characteristic in terms of perverse sheaves on the Langlands dual affine Grassmannian.

-The origin of this work is the fact that the Hecke algebra of the affine Weyl group attached to a semisimple algebraic group admits two natural (and useful) geometric realizations: one (due to Iwahori--Matsumoto~\cite{im}) in terms of Iwahori-bi-invariant functions on the loop group of the given group, and one (due to Kazhdan--Lusztig~\cite{kl} and Ginzburg~\cite{cg}) in terms of the equivariant K-theory of the Steinberg variety of the Langlands dual group.
+The origin of this construction is the fact that the Hecke algebra of the affine Weyl group attached to a reductive algebraic group admits two natural (and useful) geometric realizations: one (due to Iwahori--Matsumoto~\cite{im}) in terms of Iwa\-hori-bi-invariant functions on the loop group of the given group, and one (due to Kazhdan--Lusztig~\cite{kl} and Ginzburg~\cite{cg}) in terms of the equivariant K-theory of the Steinberg variety of the Langlands dual group.
 The equivalence of~\cite{be} ``lifts'' the isomorphism between these algebras to an equivalence of monoidal categories relating the Iwahori-equivariant derived category of the affine flag variety of the given group to a certain derived category of equivariant coherent sheaves on the Langlands dual Steinberg variety, both of the categories being defined over $\overline{\mathbb{Q}}_\ell$.
 (The precise statement of the equivalence requires some care, and will not be reviewed here.)